wilsonja/CS162/README.md

 # CS162
-Projects for OSU CS162-Intro to Computer Science II
+Projects from OSU CS162-Intro to Computer Science II